mozilla/learning.mozilla.org/README.md

 If you're using a different browser, this might not work.
-You should probably just set up a static web server at the root of the repository; consider using `python -m SimpleHTTPServer' or node's [http-server][].
+You should probably just set up a static web server at the root of the repository; consider using `python -m SimpleHTTPServer` or node's [http-server][].

 ## Generating A Static Site